cakephp/docs/en/views/helpers.rst

 The above would call the ``css`` method on the HtmlHelper.
 You can access any loaded helper using ``$this->{$helperName}``.

-Loading Helpers on the Fly
+Loading Helpers On The Fly
 --------------------------

 There may be situations where you need to dynamically load a helper from inside